nii-vla-lab/lerobot_aloha_ros2/README.md

 ```

 ## Usage

-Make sure the ROS2 bringup for your ALOHA robot is running before executing any command below.

 Example config files are provided in the [`configs/`](configs/) directory.
 Copy one and fill in your RealSense serial numbers before use.